Wonktastic chart rates 15 different ways to protect bike lanes

 "The cyclist's perceived safety rating is based on my professional experience, basically following a rule that the more substantial the barrier, the more substantial the protection and thus perceived safety," Wilkes wrote.

 Wilkes has been tweaking his first draft of the matrix for months.
-(You can download it from our site, Google Drive or Dropbox.)
+(You can download it from Google Drive or Dropbox.)
 Here on the Green Lane Proejct team, we're sketching up a simplified version to share with non-engineers.
 Got any advice?
 Drop a thought in the comments below and we'll see that Wilkes gets it.

 The Green Lane Project is a PeopleForBikes program that helps U.S. cities build better bike lanes to create low-stress streets.
 You can follow us on Twitter or Facebook or sign up for our weekly news digest about protected bike lanes.
 Story tip?
 Write [email protected] Wilkes photo by City of Austin Public Works.